bee-produced/bee-built/bee.fetched/README.md

 }
 ```

-> ⚠️ Please do not forget to annotate the data loader with `@BeeFetcher`  if one wants to utilise code generation.
+> ⚠️ Please do not forget to annotate the data loader with `@BeeFetched` if one wants to utilise code generation.

-> 🪧 Ignore `@BeeFetched` for the moment, the annotation will be explained in the following step by step.
+> 🪧 The `@BeeFetched` annotation will be explained in the following step by step.

 With the help of `bee.fetched` all of the corresponding nested data fetchers including their data loader invocations can be automatically generated.